vvcephei/es-rest-client-java/README.md

 es-client-java
 ==============

+In case the rest of this readme doesn't make it clear, this is a pre-release version of this project.
+I'm seeking input from the Elasticsearch devs (and anyone else who cares to comment).
+Feel free to send me GH Issues or comment on the original issue: https://github.com/elastic/elasticsearch/issues/7743.

+Also, I'm working on releasing version 1.0PRE1 so you can depend on the prerelease if you want to.
+It'll be done early next week.

 This project is part proof of concept and part initial implementation of a REST+JSON elasticsearch client for Java.

 Most Java projects use either the Node or Transport client or the Jest client.
 Each of these has some major drawbacks: